Publication

 McCombs, Bowser and Goryunov in Reuters: When Is Corroborating Evidence for Inventor Testimony Required?

-Haynes and Boone, LLP Partners David McCombs, Jonathan Bowser and Eugene Goryunov authored an article for Reuters on non-inventor testimony corroborating inventor testimony carrying more weight than initially thought, even though it may not deserve as much weight as it was given.
+Haynes Boone Partners David McCombs, Jonathan Bowser and Eugene Goryunov authored an article for Reuters on non-inventor testimony corroborating inventor testimony carrying more weight than initially thought, even though it may not deserve as much weight as it was given.

 Read an excerpt below: